Sunagawa Lab Research

 Bioinformatics Tools and Resources

-High-throughput sequencing of nucleic acids (and amino acids) has enabled researchers to profile the taxonomic, genomic and transcriptomic composition of environmental and host-associated microbial communities.
-We are interested in developing bioinformatic tools for taxonomic profiling, prophage detection, taxonomic profiling, transposon analysis and providing a data resource with genomes.
+High-throughput sequencing of nucleic acids has enabled researchers to study the taxonomic, genomic, and transcriptomic composition of environmental and host-associated microbial communities.
+Our lab develops bioinformatic tools for taxonomic profiling, prophage detection, transposon sequencing analysis, and data resources to explore isolate, single-cell, and metagenome-assembled genomes from diverse environments.

 Gastrointestinal Microbiome

-In the human gut, microbial communities aid in digesting food, stimulate the immune system and protect against pathogens.
-As opposed to bacteria and archaea, bacteria-infecting viruses (phages) comprise a much less explored biodiversity with potentially high impact on microbial community composition.
+In the human gut, microbial communities aid in digesting food, stimulate the immune system, and protect against pathogens.
+In contrast to bacteria and archaea, bacteria-infecting viruses (phages) represent a much less explored component of biodiversity, with potentially significant impacts on microbial community composition.

 Global Ocean Microbiome

-In the ocean, microbial communities are dominant drivers of biogeochemical processes and form the basis of a complex food web that is fueled by the fixation of carbon dioxide by oxygenic photosynthesis.
-Yet drawing a global picture of their distribution, diversity and function, and understanding the ecological determinants of their composition and response to environmental change remain grand challenges.
-We collaborate in several multi-national projects, including Tara Oceans, Tara Pacific and Traversing European coastlines (TREC), that have systematically collected microbiome samples across all major oceans.
+In the ocean, microbial communities are dominant drivers of biogeochemical processes and form the foundation of a complex food web fueled by the fixation of carbon dioxide through oxygenic photosynthesis.
+Yet, drawing a global picture of their distribution, diversity, and function—and understanding the ecological determinants of their composition and response to environmental change—remains a major challenge.
+We collaborate in several multinational projects, including Tara Oceans, Tara Pacific, and Tara Europa (external page TREC), which have systematically collected microbiome samples across all major oceans.